 What Does General Mercedes Maintenance Cost?

 Mercedes are engineered for durability.
-But like all cars, ensuring a strict maintenance routine is important.
-This will keep your machine in top-notch condition and lower the cost of repairs in the long run.
+But like all cars, they still need maintenance, and routine maintenance is essential.
+This will keep your Star in top-notch condition and lower the cost of repairs in the longer run.
 Plus, who wouldn’t want to keep their investment in pristine condition?

 Your Mercedes will require its first service once it clocks 20,000 miles or one year, whichever comes first.
 This is called service A. Here you can expect standard service, which may include the following: